-Candidate algorithms for encryption and key exchange will be evaluated based on how well they appear to provide this property, when used as specified by the submitter.
-For the purpose of estimating security levels, it may be assumed that the attacker has access to the decryptions of no more than $2^{64}$ chosen ciphertexts, however attacks involving more ciphertexts may also be considered.
+Submitted algorithms for encryption and key exchange will be evaluated based on how well they appear to provide this property, when used as specified by the submitter.
+For the purpose of estimating security levels, it may be assumed that the attacker has access to the decryptions of no more than 264 chosen ciphertexts, which are taken to be classical bit strings rather than arbitrary quantum states, however attacks involving more ciphertexts may also be considered.